This allergy free gravy is made with wheat and dairy free substitutes so it is free of the top 8 allergens but not free of flavor!

-If you have allergies to wheat, dairy or soy, pre-made gravy or the gravy packet that comes with your turkey probably isn't safe for you.
+If you have allergies to wheat, dairy, or soy, the gravy packet that comes with your turkey probably isn't safe for you.
 Don't worry, though, making your own allergy free gravy is easy and just takes a few simple ingredients.

-Below is a step-by-step process to making a smooth, delicious gravy.
-Part of the process involves making a roux which helps to thicken the gravy without leaving lumps and a floury flavor.
+The first part of the process involves making a roux that helps to thicken the gravy without leaving lumps and a floury flavor.
+Then a "safe" broth is whisked into the roux until it is bubbly and thickened.

 Allergy Free Gravy

 - 1/4 cup "safe" margarine or cooking oil*